OSHA regulates every factor about a workplace, and below you will find the code that we follow for our fixed, industrial stairs.

 As an employer, there is a duty to have a fall-protection system in place when there is an unprotected edge that is 4 or more feet from a lower level; guardrails are the most common fall-protection system used for stairs.

 - Step Guardrail Height: Unlike ADA guidelines, the guardrails in OSHA steps also act as the handrails when the top edge of the guardrail is between 36 and 38 inches above the leading edge of the stair tread.
 (1910.29(f)(1)(iii)(A))

 - Platform Guardrail Height: The top edge of the top guardrail must be 42 inches, plus or minus 3 inches, above the walking surface, measured vertically from the step tread.
 (1910.29(b)(1))

-- Platform Midrail Height: A system must be put between the steps and the top guardrail to prevent an employee from falling through.
+- Platform Midrail Height: A system part of a stair railing must be put between the steps and the top guardrail to prevent an employee from falling through.
 Midrails are commonly used in conjunction with the top guard rail.
 The midrail must be installed at a height midway between the top edge of the guardrail and the walking surface.
 (1910.29(b)(2))

 The step tread is the part of the stairs that you walk on.
 It can be made from a multitude of decking materials that offer various degrees of traction.

 - Tread depths must be the same between each landing platform.
 (1910.25(b)(3))